Benaroya Wing Expansion

 - Remaining space will house utilities and support functions

-- January 14, 2016 – Rebecca Benaroya generously promises her gift on her 93rd birthday. (read press release)
+- January 14, 2016 – Rebecca Benaroya generously promises her gift of 235 works on her 93rd birthday. (read press release)

 - November 16, 2016 – TAM announces JTM Construction as general contractor. (read press release)